 Employees serve as the outermost layer of an organization’s security strategy.
 But too many businesses fail to train them effectively to recognize and report hacking attempts and threats.
-Consistent, carefully designed training educates employees and cultivates enhanced security awareness across the workforce.
+Consistent, carefully designed IT security training educates employees and cultivates enhanced security awareness across the workforce.
 Characteristics of an effective program include:

 - Customization for businesses: Training should align with potential vulnerabilities and analyze the results of employee testing.

 - Customized training for different roles: For example, customer-facing employees may face threats that internal teams don’t.

 - Educate, don’t automate: Rote, standardized trainings don’t always encourage learning.

 - Relevance: Programs should incorporate current and emerging tactics.